thomasthrr/WebApp-MBTA-Shiv-TT/instructions.md

 In the above example we passed a hard-coded URL to the `urlopen` function, but in your code you will need to generate the parameters based on user input.
 Check out [*Understanding URLs*](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL) and their structure for a helpful guide to URL components and encoding.

-You can build up the URL string manually, but it's probably helpful to check out [`urlencode` function](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.urlencode) from `urllib.request`.
+You can build up the URL string manually via using f-string, but it's probably helpful to check out [`urlencode` function](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.urlencode) from `urllib.request`.

 **What you need to do**: Write a function that takes an address or place name as input and returns a properly encoded URL to make a Mapbox geocoding request.